triton-inference-server/server/docs/quickstart.rst

 Then use docker to build the C++ client library, C++ and Python examples, and a Python wheel file for the Python client library::

-  $ docker build -t tensorrtserver_clients --target trtserver_build --build-arg "BUILD_CLIENTS_ONLY=1" .
+  $ docker build -t tensorrtserver_client -f Dockerfile.client .

-After the build completes, the tensorrtserver_clients Docker image will contain the built client libraries and examples.
+After the build completes, the tensorrtserver_client Docker image will contain the built client libraries and examples.
 Run the client image so that the client examples can access the inference server running in its own container::

-  $ docker run -it --rm --net=host tensorrtserver_clients
+  $ docker run -it --rm --net=host tensorrtserver_client

-For more information, see :ref:`section-building-the-client-libraries-and-examples`.
+It is also possible to build the client examples without Docker and for some platforms per-compiled client examples are available.
+For more information, see :ref:`section-getting-the-client-libraries-and-examples`.

 .. _section-running-the-image-classification-example:

 Running The Image Classification Example
 ----------------------------------------

-From within the tensorrtserver_clients image, run the example image-client application to perform image classification using the example resnet50_netdef from the example model repository.
+From within the tensorrtserver_client image, run the example image-client application to perform image classification using the example resnet50_netdef from the example model repository.

 To send a request for the resnet50_netdef (Caffe2) model from the example model repository for an image from the qa/images directory::

-  $ /opt/tensorrtserver/bin/image_client -m resnet50_netdef -s INCEPTION qa/images/mug.jpg
+  $ /tmp/client/bin/image_client -m resnet50_netdef -s INCEPTION images/mug.jpg
   Request 0, batch size 1
   Image '../qa/images/mug.jpg':
       504 (COFFEE MUG) = 0.723991